When is the next Fed interest rate decision?

 Federal Reserve (Fed) interest rate

-- The effective federal funds rate (EFFR) (the actual overnight interest rate at which U.S. banks lend to each other) is currently about 3.89% (as of the most recent data in early December 2025).
+- The effective federal funds rate (EFFR) (the actual overnight interest rate at which U.S. banks lend to each other) is currently around 3.64%, based on the most recent available data (March 2026).

 Federal Funds Rate history (1990 - present)